Quick Summary of D.Gray-man HALLOW Episode 110

 Moments later, seemingly distraught at the horrible things they had done to Kanda, Chang and the others leave Kanda alone and in the dark.
 Memories of the blonde Exorcist he had loved in his former life tormented him, and his desire to see her again was so strong that it reunited him with his Innocence.
 He leaves the chamber, unsure of what to do next, when he finds an mortally wounded and unconscious Noise Marie.

 In another part of the facility, Chang and the others discover that Kanda has escaped.
-They’re surprised when Alma Karma enters the room.
+Alma Karma’s entry surprised them.

 Kanda accidentally bleeds on Marie, and the blood heals the man’s head injuries.
 The two of them begin their escape.
 Marie confides that without Kanda’s company, he would likely lose himself to panic and grief.
 In that moment, Kanda understands Alma Karma’s loneliness and vows to invite him to escape with them.